gamemanual0/gm0/source/docs/software/odometry.rst

     \Delta x_c\\ \Delta x_\perp\\ \varphi
     \end{pmatrix}

-From this, we can calculate our our robot-relative change in
+From this, we can calculate our field-relative change in
 pose:

 .. math::